Luna5akura/luna/src/posts/GT_P1.md

 - $CS^{E} - CS^{N} = \underbrace{\frac{(9a-2c)(3a-2c)}{288b}}_{\text{Price reduction and increased choice}} > 0$
 - $c \in \left(\underbrace{\frac{3a}{4\sqrt{2}}}_{\text{Lower bound: avoid excessive squeezing of the retailer}}, \underbrace{\frac{3a}{5}}_{\text{Upper bound: ensure manufacturer's retail competitiveness}}\right)$

+---

+Balancing Cost Disadvantages

+When $c$ is moderate:

+- The manufacturer can credibly compete with the retailer without fully displacing it
+- The retailer benefits from a lower $w$, offsetting partial sales loss to encroachment.

+---

+Summary:

+Supplier encroachment, when strategically executed, transforms a zero-sum game into a Pareto improvement:

+- **Manufacturers** gain from optimized wholesale pricing and direct retail profits.

+- **Retailers** benefit if wholesale price cuts offset competitive losses.

+- **Consumers** enjoy lower prices and expanded choice.

 # 2 The basic model